 What’s Going on at SFI

-Executive producers at AllDayEveryDay are also working on a documentary on the WWII-era Pepsi team.
+AllDayEveryDay is working on a documentary based on ‘The Real Pepsi Challenge,’ about the WWII-era Pepsi team!

 ‘Shackleton’s Way’ is re-released in the U.S. and U.K. with new jackets.
 Now in its 29th printing!

-Works completed to date by Stephanie Capparell for Substantial Films include three books, a bio-documentary shot in five countries, newspaper and magazine articles, contributions to an encyclopedia of the Modern Middle East and to a travel guide to Turkey, the design of a temporary exhibit at a world-class New York City museum, the permanent donation of research archives to the National Museum of African American History and Culture, speaking engagements in the U.S., Italy and the Netherlands, and dozens of interviews for radio and television.
+Works completed to date by Stephanie Capparell for Substantial Films include three books, a bio-documentary shot in five countries, newspaper and magazine articles, contributions to an encyclopedia of the Modern Middle East and to a travel guide to Turkey, the design of a temporary exhibit at the world-class Queens Museum, the permanent donation of research archives to the National Museum of African American History and Culture in D.C., speaking engagements in the U.S., Italy and the Netherlands, and dozens of interviews for radio and television.

 NAZIM HIKMET: LIVING IS NO LAUGHING MATTER

-SFI plans to have the film subtitled in Italian this year for a showing in Italy in 2019.
+SFI plans to have the film subtitled in Italian this year for a showing in Italy.
 The 86-minute documentary is a biography of Nazim Hikmet (1902-1963), a leading 20th-century poet and Turkey’s greatest writer.
 He was jailed for nearly 16 years in Turkey, barred from the U.S. and banned in his country of exile, Russia, because of his political beliefs.

-The Italians, in the 1950s, were the first to publish Nazim’s work in a language other than Turkish, and he remains very popular in Italy.
-An art-house cinema in Bari has extended an invitation for a screening.
-More venues are being considered.
+The Italians, in the 1950s, were the first to publish Nazim’s work in a language other than Turkish, and he remains popular in Italy.

-The film’s creative team is deeply saddened by the death in February 2018 of the film’s narrator, Reg E. Cathey, who we expected to join us in Italy.
-The Emmy-winning actor (House of Cards, The Wire) with the mesmerizing voice was a warm and talented artist.
+The film’s creative team is deeply saddened by the death in February 2018 of the film’s narrator, Reg E. Cathey.
+The Emmy-winning actor (House of Cards, The Wire) with the mesmerizing voice was a warm human being and talented artist.

-The movie was self-funded by Capparell and so was long in the making.
+The movie was self-funded by Capparell.
 It was shot in Turkey, France, Russia, the U.K. and the U.S., and features interviews with the poet’s sister, stepson and closest friends, with comment from some of the artists influenced by Nazim’s work and life, including U.S. writer Howard Fast, poet Gerald Stern and folk singer Pete Seeger.

 The film had its international debut at Alkionis art-house cinema in Athens, Greece, in May 2015.